 All new Trustees are given a tour of the school and the chance to meet staff and students.
 All Trustees are provided with copies of the policies, procedures, minutes, accounts, budgets, plans, an induction pack and any other documents they need to undertake their role as Trustees.
 Trustees are encouraged to attend training courses and seminars arranged by the Association of Governing Bodies of Independent Schools (AGBIS) and other professional providers, such as law and accountancy firms in order to reinforce their awareness of their varied duties and responsibilities.
-Trustees also receive training on KCSIE and Prevent.
+Trustees also receive mandatory training on Trustees' Roles and Responsibilities, KCSIE and Prevent.